scook5570/DataStructuresFinal/README.md

 Each array will be passed through twice in sorted and unsorted forms.

 Total time will be recorded for each test.
+This process will run three times.
+A spreadsheet will created from the .txt file and the data will be placed into a graph that represents the following:

+* X-Axis: Sorting technique
+* Y-Axis: Total time
+* Line Coloration: Size of the array

 ## Assigned Sections